-Sedgwick County's Capital Improvement Program (CIP) includes the acquisition, construction, remodeling, and major maintenance of public facilities and infrastructure systems.
+Sedgwick County's Capital Improvement Program acquisition, includes (CIP) the construction, remodeling and major maintenance of public facilities and infrastructure systems.
 To be eligible for the capital improvement program, a project must be an addition to the County's facilities or infrastructure having an expected useful life greater than five years and expected cost exceeding \$50,000, or maintenance of existing assets that is estimated to cost more than \$25,000.
-Excluding preventive road maintenance (project R175), CIP projects are characteristically non-routine and beyond the scope of operations, normal including normal expected maintenance.
+Excluding preventive road maintenance (project R175), CIP projects are characteristically nonroutine and beyond the scope of normal operations, including normal expected maintenance.
 Routine investments in capital assets, including acquisition and maintenance, are planned for in departmental operating budgets, not the CIP.
 Examples of these expenses include replacement of fleet vehicles and related equipment (excluding fire engines and apparatuses) included in the Fleet Management budget, information technology assets included in the Information Services Department budget, and routine maintenance of County-owned facilities included in the Facilities Department budget.

-Annual long-range CIP planning began in 1982 with the goal of facilitating area-wide economic development by upgrading the County's roads, bridges, and drainage systems as well as maintaining facilities.
+Annual long-range CIP planning began in 1982 with the goal of facilitating area-wide economic development by upgrading the County's roads, bridges and drainage systems as well as maintaining facilities.
 Operating under the supervision of the County Manager and the approval of the Board of County Commissioners (BoCC), the CIP Committee provides day-to-day oversight of the program.
 CIP Committee members guide the programming process which annually produces a plan specifying the capital spending budget for the upcoming budget year and projecting it for years two through five, the planning years of the program.

-Sedgwick County Fire District 1 did not submit any new projects for the 2015-2019 CIP.
+Sedgwick County Fire District 1 did not submit any new projects for the 2016-2020 CIP.
 Had the Fire District submitted capital projects, they would be included in this report; ongoing projects are still highlighted in this plan.

-The total capital spending budget for 2015 is \$25,183,308, an increase of \$2.37 million from the 2014 capital budget.
-The 2015-2019 program continues to support the County's commitment to maintain and improve its facilities and infrastructure including roads, bridges and drainage.
+The total capital spending budget for 2016 is \$63,626,571, an increase of \$38.44 million from the 2015 capital budget.
+The 2016-2020 program continues to support the County's commitment to maintain and improve its facilities and infrastructure including roads, bridges and drainage.

-Planned spending on projects in the 2015-2019 CIP includes the following five-year totals: \$3.08 million for drainage, \$14.68 million for facilities, \$25.05 million for bridges, and \$183.17 million for roads.
+Planned spending on projects in the 2016-2020 CIP includes the following five-year totals: \$10.24 million for facilities, \$27.33 million for bridges, and \$183.14 million for roads.

-Funding for the five-year CIP plan totals \$225.99 million, of which road spending comprises the majority, as illustrated by the chart on the previous page.
+Funding for the five-year CIP plan totals \$220.70 million, of which road spending comprises the majority, as illustrated by the chart on the previous page.
 Typically, a large portion of CIP funding is allocated to road projects, but the effect is inflated in the current CIP due largely to \$116.03 million in State and Federal funding for the interchange project at I-235 and U.S. Highway 54.